FR97/uml-fx/README.md

 **SE211-PZ-FilipRistic2922**

-UmlFX is simple uml editor tool, created as project for SE211 subject.
+UmlFX is simple uml editor tool, created as project for Software Construction subject during my studies.

-Currently only class diagram is supported.
+At the moment only class diagram is supported.